mountainflock/ts_exercises/README.md

 Basic TypeScript assignments I performed as a first step of programming learning.
 [Assingnment list](https://git.sr.ht/~disolovyov/assignments).

-Each solution is accompanied by a short comment with the original assignment.
+Each solution is accompanied by a short comment with the original assignment text.

-### The following topics are included:
+### The following topics are included (in order of execution):

 * Basics
 * Conditionals